Andrew Vaughn Player Props: White Sox vs. Giants

 Giants Pitching Rankings (2022)

-- The Giants had a 3.89 team ERA that ranked 15th among all league pitching staffs.
+- The Giants had the 15th-ranked team ERA across all league pitching staffs (3.89).

-- The Giants gave up the fewest home runs in baseball (132 total, 0.8 per game).
+- The Giants allowed the first-fewest home runs in baseball (132 total, 0.8 per game).

-- DeSclafani starts for the first time this season for the Giants.
+- Webb (0-1) gets the starting nod for the Giants, his second of the season.

-- The 32-year-old right-hander started and threw 2 2/3 innings when he last appeared on Sunday, June 26 against the Cincinnati Reds.
+- The righty last pitched on Thursday against the New York Yankees, when he tossed six innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.